Overview of the Connector

-Pivotal Greenplum Database is a massively parallel processing database server specially designed to manage large scale analytic data warehouses and business intelligence workloads.
+VMware Tanzu Greenplum is a massively parallel processing database server specially designed to manage large scale analytic data warehouses and business intelligence workloads.
 Informatica PowerCenter is a high-speed platform for integrating Enterprise data.

-The Pivotal Greenplum-Informatica Connector provides high speed data transfer from Informatica PowerCenter to a Pivotal Greenplum Database cluster to support batch and continuous (streaming) ETL.
+The Greenplum Connector for Informatica provides high speed data transfer from Informatica PowerCenter to a VMware Tanzu Greenplum Database cluster to support batch and continuous (streaming) ETL.

-The Pivotal Greenplum-Informatica Connector architecture consists of the connector itself, which runs on an Informatica PowerCenter node and on Informatica client machines, and the Greenplum Stream Server (GPSS) service, which runs in the Pivotal Greenplum Database cluster.
+The Connector architecture consists of the Connector itself, which runs on an Informatica PowerCenter node and on Informatica client machines, and the Greenplum Streaming Server (GPSS) service, which runs in the Greenplum Database cluster.
 The GPSS service can run anywhere in the Greenplum Database cluster, and interacts with Greenplum Database master and segment hosts as necessary to transfer data from Informatica.

-The connector uses the gRPC protocol to transmit the load requests to the GPSS service running in the Pivotal Greenplum Database cluster.
+The Connector uses the gRPC protocol to transmit the load requests to the GPSS service running in the Greenplum Database cluster.